 We emphasize that phase separations induced by spin-orbit coupling and immiscible interaction have different physical origins.
 The spin-orbit-coupling-induced phase separation only works for a two-dimensional spin-orbit coupling.
-However, phase separations have been also studied for a BEC with a one-dimensional spin-orbit coupling, the mechanism of which is different.
-In the pioneered spin-orbit-coupled experiment, experimentalists observed a spatial separation between two dressed states with a Raman-induced spin-orbit coupling~\cite{Lin}.
-The spin-orbit coupling generates two energy minima, whose occupations can be considered as two dressed states.
-In the dressed state space, atomic interactions turn to be immiscible between two dressed states in the presence of the Rabi frequency.
-The phase separation happens in the dressed state space due to immiscibility.
-In addition, Ref.~\cite{Gautam} reveals the existence of phase separation in a spin-1 BEC with the Raman-induced spin-orbit coupling.
+However, phase separations were also studied for a BEC with a one-dimensional spin-orbit coupling, the mechanism of which is different.
+In the pioneering spin-orbit-coupled experiment, the experimentalists observed a spatial separation between two dressed states with a Raman-induced spin-orbit coupling~\cite{Lin}.
+The spin-orbit coupling generated two energy minima, whose occupations can be considered as two dressed states.
+In the dressed state space, the atomic interactions turned to be immiscible between the two dressed states in the presence of the Rabi frequency.
+The phase separation happened in the dressed state space due to immiscibility.
+In addition, the authors of Ref.~\cite{Gautam} revealed the existence of phase separation in a spin-1 BEC with the Raman-induced spin-orbit coupling.
 The single-particle Hamiltonian of the system is $H=(p_x+\lambda' F_z)^2/2 +\Omega' F_x +\epsilon F_z^2$.
 Here, $F_{x,y,z}$ are the spin-1 Pauli matrices, $\lambda'$ is the spin-orbit coupling strength, $\Omega'$ is the Rabi frequency, and $\epsilon$ is the quadratic Zeeman shift.
-The spinor interactions include density-density part with the coefficient $c_0$ and spin-spin part with the coefficient $c_2$.
+The spinor interactions include the density-density part with the coefficient $c_0$ and spin-spin part with the coefficient $c_2$.
 In particular, a very negative quadratic Zeeman shift $\epsilon=-\lambda^2/2$ was considered.
 With such a large negative $\epsilon$, the occupation in the second component can be eliminated.
 The spinor only occupies the first and third components.
 Interestingly, the spinor interactions between the first and third components are immiscible for a negative spin-spin interaction ($c_2<0$).
 Different phase-separated states between the first and third component are due to immiscible interactions~\cite{Gautam} .